aura-nw/docs/docs/product/aurascan/getting-started/stake/choose-a-trust-validator.md

 ## The purposes of Staking?

-Before staking your coin, you should know the purposes of staking are:
+Before staking your AURA, you should know that the purposes of staking are:
-- Secure the chain: with Aura, everyone has the superpower to contribute to the security and governance of the Aura Network.
+- Secure the chain: with Aura, everyone has the superpower to contribute to the security and participate in the governance of the Aura Network.
-- Earn rewards: select one or more validators of the Aura Network and start earning assets.
+- Earn rewards: select one or more validators of the Aura Network and start earning AURA.
-- Vote for the future: staking Aura have the right to vote on proposals and make decisions on the future of the network.
+- Vote for the future: participants have the right to vote on proposals and make decisions on the future of the network.

 Aura holders that do not operate validators themselves also can participate in securing the network by a mechanism called `Delegation`.
-When Aura holders stake their Aura, they must choose one or more trust validators to delegate to.
+When Aura holders stake their Aura, they must choose one or more trusted validators to delegate to.
 Validators are then able to receive rewards but are also be at risk of slashing if the validators they chose misbehave.
-Before Aura holders start staking process, they must setup their wallet, transfer Aura to the wallet and then select trust validators.
+Before Aura holders start the staking process, they must setup their wallet, transfer Aura to the wallet and then select trusted validators.

 ## Select trusted Validators